Institution: La Salle University

 • Responsible for immediately reporting to the Head Coach and/or Vice President for Athletics and Recreation and any other appropriate individuals or agencies sensitive issues such as: Any suspected or alleged NCAA and conference eligibility problems, rules infractions, and disciplinary actions; Any suspected or alleged violations of any city, state, or federal laws; Any suspected or alleged violations of La Salle rules, regulations, policies, procedures, handbooks and manuals; Anything that may attract press/media attention.

 • Bachelor’s degree.

-• Minimum of 3 years of coaching or playing at a collegiate or professional level.
+• Minimum of 3 years of coaching or playing experience.

 • Demonstrated knowledge of and adherence to NCAA and member conference rules and regulations.

 • Demonstrated self-direction and motivation with the ability to work independently and work under pressure.